 Luke 3:16.
 John answered them all, saying, “I baptize you with water, but he who is mightier than I is coming, the strap of whose sandals I am not worthy to untie.
 He will baptize you with the Holy Spirit [pneuma] and fire.

-God’s desire is for all of humanity to share in the divine life (zoe) by the Spirit (pneuma).
-Jesus will baptize, all who believe, in the Spirit, and thus they will receive his life.
+God’s desire is for all of humanity is to share in the divine life (zoe) by the Spirit (pneuma).
+Jesus will baptize all who believe in the Spirit, and thus they will receive his life.

 Luke 3:21-22.
 Now when all the people were baptized, and when Jesus also had been baptized and was praying, the heavens were opened, 22 and the Holy Spirit [pneuma] descended on him in bodily form, like a dove; and a voice came from heaven, “You are my beloved Son; with you I am well pleased.”

 Here again, the Holy Spirit is hovering over the Creator, Jesus Christ, and descending upon him to empower his human life with divine life.
 The Father’s love is connected to this life.
 He declares his love over his son.
 Love brings divine life.
 The divine life is love.

 Luke 4:1-2.
 And Jesus, full of the Holy Spirit, returned from the Jordan and was led by the Spirit in the wilderness 2 for forty days, being tempted by the devil.